-Whilst Windows is a proprietary software, meaning a programme that may be used, distributed and modified exclusively under an authorization granted by a licence, there are programmes, amongst which Linux, which are called free software, or more precisely software “open source”, which can be used, copied, redistributed and modified without any restrictions.
+Next to proprietary software which can be used, distributed and modified exclusively under an authorization granted by a licence, there are programs, amongst which Linux, which are called free software, or more precisely software “open source”, which can be used, copied, redistributed and modified without any restrictions.